How you can help

 Volunteers are an extremely important part of our team and are vital for the continued support of neonatal families.

 You don’t have to have had a baby in a neonatal unit to get involved as a volunteer.
-You might want to support some of the regular ongoing support activities of The Neonatal Trust like writing newsletters or website content, managing our database of volunteers, or just help us from time to time as you can with running events and fundraising.
+You might want to support some of the regular ongoing support activities of The Little Miracles Trust like writing newsletters or website content, managing our database of volunteers, or just help us from time to time as you can with running events and fundraising.

 Whatever contribution you can make, big or small, your help is welcomed and appreciated!